OCA/social/mail_tracking_mailgun/readme/CONFIGURE.rst

 #.
 Optionally click *Unregister Mailgun webhooks* and accept.
 #.
 Click *Register Mailgun webhooks*.

-You can also config partner email autocheck with this system parameter:

-- `mailgun.auto_check_partner_email`: Set it to True.

 You can also config timeout for mailgun with this system parameter:

 - `mailgun.timeout`: Set it to a number of seconds.